Is My Cat Mad at Me?

 Why Do People Think That Cats Are Angry?

-Myth One: My Cat Purposefully Ignores Me When He Is Mad At Me.
+1. My Cat Purposefully Ignores Me When He Is Mad at Me

 It's natural to want to attribute complicated human responses to our lovely, feline friends.
 But the truth is, our cats do not think in the nuanced and complicated ways that we do.

 Your cat CAN, however, be upset with you and because of that he or she may hide or not show as much affection.

 Or your cat could just be tired and resting.